abcAssess/abcAssess-legal/accessibility.md

 ## Conformance Status

-#### The Web Content Accessibility Guidelines (WCAG) define technical requirements for making digital content accessible to people with disabilities. abcAssess is designed to meet WCAG 2.1 Level AA across both our web platform and native mobile applications.
+#### The Web Content Accessibility Guidelines (WCAG) define technical requirements for making digital content accessible to people with disabilities. abcAssess is designed to meet WCAG 2.1 Level AA on our web-based platform, including on mobile and tablet browsers.

 **Current Status:** Partially Conformant with WCAG 2.1 Level AA.
 This means that some parts of our platform do not yet fully meet all guidelines.
 We are actively working toward full conformance and provide the known limitations and our remediation roadmap below.
-Users who encounter a specific barrier may request an accessible alternative by contacting us at [support@abcassess.app](mailto:support@abcassess.app).
+Users who encounter a specific barrier may request an accessible alternative by contacting us at [danielle@abcassess.app](mailto:danielle@abcassess.app).

 [Back to top ↑](#)